Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

 # Pylint Warnings and Where to Find Them

-Info on the custom pylint checkers [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/pylint-extensions/azure-pylint-guidelines-checker).
+Information on the custom pylint checkers resides [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/pylint-extensions/azure-pylint-guidelines-checker/README.md).
+[This table](https://github.com/Azure/azure-sdk-tools/blob/main/tools/pylint-extensions/azure-pylint-guidelines-checker/README.md#rules-list), provides information on each custom check and how to resolve them.

 In addition to being a part of the CI, the custom pylint checkers are also integrated into ApiView and will show as warnings there.